-- "Acid Fracturing" means a well stimulation treatment that, in whole or in part, includes the pressurized injection of acid into an underground geologic formation in order to fracture the formation, thereby causing or enhancing, the production of oil or gas from a well. - "Acid Well Stimulation Treatment" means a well stimulation treatment that uses, in whole or in part, the application of one or more acids to the well or underground geologic formation.
-The acid well stimulation treatment may be at any applied pressure and may be used in combination with hydraulic fracturing treatments or other well stimulation treatments.
-Acid well stimulation treatments include acid matrix stimulation treatments and acid fracturing treatments. - or "Acid Matrix Stimulation Treatment" means an acid treatment conducted at pressures lower than the applied pressure necessary to fracture the underground geologic formation. - "Acid Volume Threshold" means a volume per treated foot of well stimulation treatment, calculated as per DOGGR calculations contained in 1761. - "Air injection" is an enhanced oil recovery process utilizing compressed air that is injected into a reservoir.
+"Acidizing", also known as "Acid Well Stimulation Treatment", means a well stimulation treatment that uses, in whole or in part, the application of one or more acids, at any pressure, to the well or underground geologic formation.
+The acid well stimulation treatment may be at any applied pressure and may be used in combination with hydraulic fracturing or other well stimulation treatments.
+Acid well stimulation treatments include acid matrix stimulation treatments and acid fracturing treatments.
+Acidizing does not include standard maintenance work or other routine activities that do not affect the integrity of the well or the natural porosity or permeability of an underground geologic formation.

+"Air injection" is an enhanced oil recovery process utilizing compressed air that is injected into a reservoir.
 Oxygen in the gas reacts exothermically with some of the oil, producing highly mobile flue gas.
+The flue gas advances ahead of the reaction front and achieves an efficient displacement of the in situ oil.

+"API" refers to the American Petroleum Institute.

+"DOGGR" is that particular division in the Department of Conservation, Division of Oil, Gas and Geothermal Resources, of the State of California.

+"Drilling" is any boring into the earth for petroleum operations; but excluding any well drilled solely for the production of fresh water.

+"Drill site" means the premises used during the drilling, maintaining, operating and producing of a well or wells located thereon.

-The flue gas advances ahead of the reaction front and achieves an efficient displacement of the in situ oil. - "API" refers to the American Petroleum Institute. - "ASTM" ASTM shall mean the American Society of Testing and Materials. - "DOGGR" is that particular division in the Department of Conservation, Division of Oil, Gas and Geothermal Resources, of the State of California. - "Drill" or "Drilling" is to bore a hole in the earth, usually to find and remove subsurface formation fluids such as oil and gas.
-Drilling, under this ordinance, includes re-drilling and reworking of wells. - "Enforcement action" is any administrative, injunctive, or legal action (either civil or criminal), to enforce, cite or prosecute a violation or efforts to abate or correct a violation (or dangerous or hazardous situation caused by a violation), including investigation, research, legal action, physical abatement, law enforcement and other necessary acts.
+"Enforcement action" is any administrative, injunctive, or legal action (either civil or criminal), to enforce, cite or prosecute a violation or efforts to abate or correct a violation (or dangerous or hazardous situation caused by a violation), including investigation, research, legal action, physical abatement, law enforcement and other necessary acts.

-"Enhanced oil recovery" is the injection of steam, gas, or other chemical compounds into hydrocarbon reservoirs to stimulate the production of usable oil beyond what is possible through natural pressure, water injection, and pumping at the wellhead.
+"Enhanced oil recovery" is an oil recovery enhancement method using techniques that alter the original properties of oil.
+The techniques employed during enhanced oil recovery can be initiated at any time during the productive life of an oil reservoir.
+Its purpose is to improve oil displacement or fluid flow in the reservoir.
+The three major types of enhanced oil recovery operations are chemical flooding (alkaline flooding or micellar-polymer flooding), miscible displacement (carbon dioxide [CO2] injection or hydrocarbon injection), and thermal recovery (steamflood, see "steaming" below).
+The optimal application of each type depends on reservoir temperature, pressure, depth, net pay, permeability, residual oil and water saturations, porosity and fluid properties such as oil API gravity and viscosity.

-"EPA" refers to the U.S. Environmental Protection Agency.
+"EPA" refers to the Environmental Protection Agency.